New Zealand Certificate in Carpentry (Level 4)

 This qualification is designed for people who are employed in the construction industry.
 You will learn all the required aspects of the carpentry trade and the knowledge you need to succeed in this industry.

-To gain this qualification you will need to be employed in the construction industry with an employer who is willing to support you with regular work in residential building.
+To gain this qualification you will need to be employed in the construction industry with an employer who is willing to support you with regular work to meet the graduate outcomes of this qualification.

 Study will take place one evening per week in class, while employers and tutors will verify your practical skills when you are at work.

-You will be visited on-site at least once a term.
+You will be visited on-site throughout the programme.

 |Youth Guarantee (fees-free*)||Not available|